How Does Laser Hair Removal Work? | London Premier Laser & Skin Clinic Book Free Consultation

 How are Lasers Selected?

 Different lasers or wavelengths are used for different skin types and tones.
-The Alexandrite 755nm wavelength is used on lighter skin tones, whereas the Nd:YAG 1064nm is used on darker skin tones.
+The Alexandrite 755nm wavelength is used on lighter skin tones, whereas the Nd: YAG 1064nm is used for laser hair removal dark skin tones.
 The Ruby laser is fairly old and not used as much these days as the technology has improved since the early days of laser hair removal.

-Top-of-the-range lasers like the Candela Gentlemax Pro operate on the 755nm and 1064nm wavelength, so can treat a wide range of skin types and tones.
+Top-of-the-range lasers like the Candela Gentlemax Pro operate on the 755nm and 1064nm wavelength, so they can treat a wide range of skin types and tones.

 Is There Any Pain During Laser Treatment?